Kchaitanya30/Processing-Geographic-Data/Managing_Attribute_data_and_layer_data/README.md

 - Mask the data and make only visible the observations that are required

 #### Defination query
-Purpose: The locations  need to be separated so that the types are processed individually From the layer Table of Contents, the properties option is selected to bring up the dialog box.
-In it choose New defination query
+Purpose: To separate the locations so that each collision type can be processed individually.
+Procedure: From the Layer Table of Contents, select the Properties option to open the dialog box.
+In it, choose New Definition Query.
-Where MannerCol_ctgy   is equal to   ANGL
+Where: MannerColl_ctgy is equal to ANGL
+Outcome Description: Filters and displays only the records corresponding to the ANGL collision type.

-Once the Definition Query has been specified, the locations need to be aggregated (spatially joined).
+Once the Definition Query has been applied, the selected locations need to be aggregated using a spatial join.
-Aggregate the individual and collision group types with a SPATIAL JOIN from the massTRAC_crashes2010 layer to the integrated township and urbanized area layer (new_england_urbanized_areas_townships_2010_aeac84_idty)
+Aggregate the individual and grouped collision types with a Spatial Join from the massTRAC_crashes2010 layer to the integrated township and urbanized area layer (new_england_urbanized_areas_townships_2010_aeac84_idty).

 ### Spatial Join
-Purpose: To join the township_and_urbanized layer to the crash points.
-This executes a “point-in-polygon” operation that creates a count of all the locations within each township polygon
+Purpose: To join the township_and_urbanized layer with the crash points.
+This operation performs a point-in-polygon process that calculates the count of all crash locations within each township polygon.
-Target features: new_england_urbanized_areas_townships_2010_aeac84_idty
+Target Features: new_england_urbanized_areas_townships_2010_aeac84_idty
-Join features: massTRAC_crashes2010
+Join Features: massTRAC_crashes2010
-Join operation: Join one to one match option: Intersect
+Join Operation: Join one to one
+Match Option: Intersect
 Output: new_england_urbanized_areas_township_idty_massTrac_ANGL
-In the fields: Delete all the fields from join layer, except OBJECTID, ID, CityTown, MannerColl, Latitude, Longitude, MannerCol_ctgy
+Field Selection: Delete all fields from the join layer except OBJECTID, ID, CityTown, MannerColl, Latitude, Longitude, and MannerCol_ctgy.
+OBJECTID and other redundant fields can be removed later if needed.
--  From them OBJECTID and other fields felds can be removed later Output description: The result is all the ANGL filtered points are added to the polygon layer
+Output Description: The resulting layer contains all ANGL-filtered crash points joined with the township polygons.
+From attribute table, delete Target_FID it is the Objectid of the joined layer, which is redundant

 <img src="figures/pointpoly.png" alt="Alt text" width="400"/>